Ginza Shopping Tour, Tokyo

 There is something for everyone on Harumi-dori Street, except maybe those who don't enjoy the hustle and bustle of a busy metro environment.

-Ginza Six was built on the location of the former Matsuzakaya department store, which was Ginza's first ever department store.
-The complex was inaugurated on 17 April, 2017, in a ceremony attended by Prime Minister of Japan Shinzo Abe and Governor of Tokyo Yuriko Koike among others.
-It is the largest retail space in Ginza.
+The complex was constructed on the site of the former Matsuzakaya department store, which marked the inception of department stores in Ginza.
+It was officially inaugurated on April 17, 2017, in a ceremony attended by notable figures such as Prime Minister of Japan Shinzo Abe and Governor of Tokyo Yuriko Koike.
+It boasts the largest retail space in the Ginza area.

-The building has space for up to 241 stores, including flagship facilities for Fendi, Kenzo, Vivienne Westwood, Alexander McQueen, Yves Saint Laurent and Van Cleef & Arpels.
-It also contains six floors of office space (floors 7—12), 24 restaurants and cafes, a banquet hall, a 480-seater Noh theater and a 4,000 square-meter rooftop garden.
+With room for up to 241 stores, including flagship outlets for renowned brands like Fendi, Kenzo, Vivienne Westwood, Alexander McQueen, Yves Saint Laurent, and Van Cleef & Arpels, Ginza Six caters to the discerning shopper.
+Additionally, the complex encompasses six floors of office space (floors 7 to 12), 24 restaurants and cafes, a banquet hall, a 480-seat Noh theater, and a 4,000 square-meter rooftop garden.

-Ginza Six has an art program run by Fumio Nanjo of the Mori Art Museum.
-The complex focuses on contemporary Japanese art.
-Inaugural exhibits included works by Yayoi Kusama and Patrick Blanc, among others.
+Ginza Six features an art program curated by Fumio Nanjo of the Mori Art Museum, with a strong focus on contemporary Japanese art.
+Inaugural exhibitions included works by prominent artists such as Yayoi Kusama and Patrick Blanc, among others.

 Walking Tours in Tokyo, Japan